1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Causes

-• Blood loss: heavy menstrual bleeding, gastrointestinal ulcers, or internal bleeding
+• Blood loss: excessive menstrual bleeding, ulcers of the gastrointestinal system, or bleeding inside the body.

-• Increased requirements: pregnancy, growth spurts in children, or athletic training
+• Increased requirements: pregnancy or child growth spurt, or athletic training.

 Treatment